Max-RM/Change-worlds/README.md

 ![IMG_20230309_132513_460](https://user-images.githubusercontent.com/81485476/223963524-d801ec53-57b2-4d5e-b109-692f38f03e59.jpg)

-the folder is empty because the path of the worlds of Minecraft preview differs from Minecraft retail, and UME always opens the folder: ```C:\Users\(Username of PC)\AppData\Local\Packages\Microsoft.MinecraftUWP_8wekyb3d8bbwe\LocalState\games\com.mojang\minecraftWorlds```
+the folder is empty because the path of the worlds of Minecraft preview differs from Minecraft retail, and UME always opens the folder: ```C:\Users\(Username of PC)\AppData\Local\Packages\Microsoft.MinecraftUWP_8wekyb3d8bbwe\LocalState\games\com.mojang\minecraftWorlds``` so you just need to go to another folder. at the top there is a line with the path to the folder.
+Click on it with the cursor: